Robust, positive and exact model reduction via monotone matrices: Introduction

-Similar problems have been studied in the literature, where the reduction is obtained by leveraging the network's structure \cite{cheng2021model} or by approximating the system's behaviour \cite{amjad_generalized_2020, kotsalis_balanced_2008, deng_optimal_2011, li2011positivity}.
-Our analysis hinges on the specialization of the theory of {monotone matrices} to non-negative matrices, which we are able to characterize.
+Similar problems have been studied in the literature, where the reduction is obtained by leveraging the network's structure \cite{cheng2021model} or by approximating the system's behaviour \cite{amjad_generalized_2020, kotsalis_balanced_2008, deng_optimal_2011, li2011positivity, virnik, Grussler, Rantzer, virnik2, Feng}.
+However, our setting is distinctively different: we focus on {\em exact} positive model reduction.
+Our analysis relies on realization theory and the specialization of the theory of {monotone matrices} to non-negative matrices, which we are able to characterize.
 The main result then exploits the structure of {\em monotone non-negative matrices} to provide a (computable) test on whether a given projection admits a non-negative full-rank factorization.
-When one considers the projection onto the reachable subspace, this is shown to be equivalent to the existence of a robust positive reachable realization, that is, a reduced model able to exactly reproduce the dynamics of the original system.
+When one considers the projection onto the reachable subspace, this is shown to be equivalent to the existence of a robust positive reachable realization, that is, a reduced model able to {\em exactly} reproduce the dynamics of the original system.

-When a minimal positive reachable reduction does not exists, we propose a way to relax the minimality requirement and still obtain a reduced positive model, extending an algebraic approach recently developed for hidden-Markov models \cite{tac2023}.
-We use the monotonicity-based results to show that, albeit effective, the algebraic extension might in general be not optimal, addressing a previously open question.
-Section \ref{sec:monotone} is devoted to develop the necessary results for non-negative monotone matrices, while the following ones define the robust positive reduction problem, characterize its minimal solutions, and propose an algebraic approach to find non-minimal ones.
+When a minimal positive reachable reduction does not exist, we propose a way to relax the minimality requirement and still obtain a reduced positive model, extending an algebraic approach recently developed for hidden-Markov models \cite{tac2023}.
+We use the monotonicity-based results to show that, albeit effective, the algebraic extension might in general be nonoptimal, addressing a previously open question.
+Section \ref{sec:monotone} is devoted to developing the necessary results for non-negative monotone matrices, while the following ones define the robust positive reduction problem, characterize its minimal solutions, and propose an algebraic approach to find non-minimal ones.